-- "But if he was gardener to Lord Douglas, he could not have suffered from want?" - "Why, he was not a gardener then; he was a weaver; he worked hard enough for us.
-I remember often waking in the middle of the night, and seeing my father working still at his loom, as if he would never give over, while my mother and all of us were asleep." - "All of us !-how many of you?" - "There were six of us; but my eldest brother and myself could do something." - "And you all emigrated with your father?" - "Why, you see, at last he couldn't get no work, and trade was dull, and we were nigh starving.
-I remember I was always hungry then-always." - "And you all came out?" - "All but my eldest brother.
+- "All but my eldest brother.
 When we were on the way to the ship, he got frightened and turned back, and wouldn't come.
 My poor mother cried very much, and begged him hard.
-Now the last we hear of him is, that he is very badly off, and can't get no work at all." - "Is your father yet alive?" - "Yes, he has land up in Adelaide." - "Is your mother alive?" - "No; she died of the cholera, coming over.
+Now the last we heard of him is, that he is very badly off, and can't get no work at all." - "Is your father yet alive?" - "Yes, he has land up in Adelaide." - "Is your mother alive?" - "No; she died of the cholera, coming over.
 You see the cholera broke out in the ship, and fifty-three people died, one after t'other, and were thrown into the sea.
 My mother died, and they threw her into the sea.
-And then my little sister, only nine months old, died, because there was nobody to take care of her, and they threw her into the sea-poor little thing!"

-- "Was it not dreadful to see the people dying around you?
+And then my little sister, only nine months old, died, because there was nobody to take care of her, and they threw her into the sea-poor little thing!" - "Was it not dreadful to see the people dying around you?
 Did you not feel frightened for yourself?" - "Well-I don't know-one got used to it-it was nothing but splash, splash, all day long-first one, then another.
 There was one Martin on board, I remember, with a wife and nine children-one of those as sold his pension: he had fought in Spain with the Duke of Wellington.
-Well, first his wife died, and they threw her into the sea; and then he died, and they threw him into the sea; and then the children, one after t'other, till only two were left alive; the eldest, a girl about thirteen, who had nursed them all, one after another, and seen them die-well, she died, and then there was only the little fellow left." - "And what became of him?" - "He went back, as I heard, in the same ship with the captain." - "And did you not think sometimes it might be your turn next?" - "No-I didn't; and then I was down with the fever." - "What do you mean by the fever?" - "Why, you see, I was looking at some fish that was going by the ship in shoals, as they call it.
-It was very pretty, and I never saw any thing like it, and I stood watching over the ship's side all day long.
-It poured rain, and I was wet through and through, and felt very cold, and I went into my berth and pulled the blanket around me, and fell asleep.
+Well, first his wife died, and they threw her into the sea; and then he died, and they threw him into the sea; and then the children, one after t'other, till only two were left alive; the eldest, a girl about thirteen, who had nursed them all, one after another, and seen them die-well, she died, and then there was only the little fellow left." - " And what became of him?" - "He went back, as I heard, in the same ship with the captain." - "And did you not think sometimes it might be your turn next." - "No -I didn't; and then I was down with the fever." - "What do you mean by the fever?" - "Why, you see, I was looking at some fish that was going by the ship in shoals, as they call it.
+It was very pretty, and I never saw anything like it, and I stood watching over the ship's side all day long.
+It poured rain, and I was wet through and through, and felt very cold, and I went into my berth and pulled the blanket round me, and fell asleep.
 After that I had the fever very bad.
 I didn't know when we landed at Quebec, and after that I didn't know where we were for five weeks, nor nothing."

-I assured him that this was only a natural and necessary consequence of his own conduct, and took the opportunity to explain to him some of those simple laws by which he held both health and existence, to all which he listened with an intelligent look, and thanked me cordially, adding-
+I assured him that this was only a natural and necessary consequence of his own conduct, and took the opportunity to explain to him some of those simple laws by which he held both health and existence, to all which he listened with an intelligent look, and thanked me cordially, adding,-